AungKhantThaw47/CPE_Final_Project/academic_report.md

 - The average number of articles scraped per day was 87, of which approximately 30% (26 articles) were classified as crisis-relevant.
 - The average number of crisis events extracted per day from confirmed articles was 14.

 The two crawler failures on days when the DVB website was down were handled gracefully: the crawler exited with an informational log message, and the downstream stages were not triggered, preventing any error propagation.
-Manual re-runs on the following day successfully captured the missed data via the `DATE_START`/`DATE_END` environment variable override mechanism.
+Manual re-runs on the following day successfully captured the missed data via the `CRAWL_START_DATE`/`CRAWL_END_DATE` environment variable override mechanism or the equivalent command-line flags.

 ### 5.6 Dashboard Usability Observations